purveeh/data-science-transition/README.md

 # data-science-transition
-Transition from finance to data science
+“Tracking my 12-week transition from finance to data science”